Leantime/docs/getting-started/new-project.md

 # Setting up a new project

 You’re official.
 The ink is just drying on your new venture.
 Welcome.
 The journey is the best part.
-Beginning your journey

-, you will start here.
+Beginning your journey, you will start here.
 The category at the top of the far left black bar.
 In this example, it reads “Leantime Project”.
 This category will be the name of the project you are working on in the system.
 To create a new project, click: Create New Project.

 ![logo](../_images/getting-started/image2.png)